 How many miles would I drive in a year?

 Don’t get bogged down trying to twist numbers to produce the lowest forecast annual mileage you can think of.
 Do that and you’ll end up altering your lesson quality to meet your mileage limits.
 You’re less than 12 months away from going back to salaried employment if you do that.
+At least part of the reason I’m so busy is that I don’t hold back on the miles, and pupils like that.
+And being busy easily compensates financially for driving a few extra miles.

 How many hours would I need to work?